WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 Steps to Follow from the Home Screen
 ----

-**Note**: This procedure enables you to record only the project that is shown in the blue recording area.
+**Note**: This procedure enables you to record only the project that is named in the blue recording area.
 If a different project is shown, or no project is shown, you need to record from the Project Management screen as explained `below <https://btt-recorder.readthedocs.io/en/latest/recording.html#steps-to-follow-from-project-management>`_.

 1. On the home screen, tap in the blue recording area.